yilmazuur/TwitterRobot/README.md

 Fill the twitter API key values (in the code) related to your account.
 And you should check twitter API rate limits before using the app. https://dev.twitter.com/rest/public/rate-limiting
 You can unfollow users by clicking "500/1000 follow bırak" and the app keeps followed people in DB.
 That aims not following same people again and again.
-That way your account will not be an annoying.
+So, your account will not be annoying for others.

 Note that the source code of this application is a little bit trash but it works :)